md-systems/past/modules/past_guzzle/README.txt

  INSTALLATION
  ------------

-Installation is a simple as enabling this module.
+Installation is as simple as enabling this module.
 If "Past" was not installed before hand, a "Past" backend must be installed too.
 A good start would be the "Past Database Backend"

+Enabling "Past Guzzle" will not automatically log all requests done with a guzzle client.
+Logging must be explicitly enabled.
+See section Usage below.

  USAGE
  -----